cits3007/cits3007.github.io/assets/labs/lab07.md

 The second time around, we are spawning a new shell process, and within that process, the variable `myvar` has not been defined.

-*Environment* variables, however, *are* inherited by child processes.
-We can use `export` to turn a normal variable into an environment
-variable:
+Let's try again, this time marking `myvar` as an environment variable (so it will be inherited by child processes):

 ```
 $ myvar=myval